OWASP/www-project-mobile-app-security/index.md

 ### "Define the industry standard for mobile application security."

-This OWASP flagship project provides a security standard for mobile apps (OWASP MASVS) and a comprehensive testing guide (OWASP MASTG) that covers the processes, techniques, and tools used during a mobile app security test, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
+This OWASP flagship project provides a security standard for mobile apps (OWASP MASVS), a comprehensive testing guide (OWASP MASTG) and a checklist bringing everything together.
+Together they provide  that covers during a mobile app security assessment in order to deliver consistent and complete results.

 <br><br><br>